AllegorithmicSAS/sat-scons/readme.md

 ## Thumbnail rendering using appleseed

-As part of this sample, thumbnails are rendered using appleseed.
+As part of this sample, thumbnails can be rendered using appleseed.
+Note that the default choice is Arnold but if it's not found it will look for appleseed and use it if found.
 The code doing the rendering is found in the file `appleseed_python.py`.
 The sample comes with an OSL implementation of the PBR Metallic/Roughness shader used in Designer/Painter.